Optical probing of phononic properties of a tin-vacancy color center in diamond: Measurements

-To gain insight into the interaction dynamics of an SnV with a phononic environment, linewidth measurements on the emitter E1 are conducted.
-At temperatures below 50~K, PLE spectra are measured with the blue laser continuously ON.
-The thermal/mechanical stability of the cryostat at elevated temperatures resulted in significant drift, and linewidths became broader than the mode-hop free scan range of the laser.
-Therefore, the measurements at higher temperatures are recorded via photoluminescence (PL) spectra under non-resonant 520~nm green excitation.
+To gain insight into the interaction dynamics of an SnV with its phononic environment, spectroscopic measurements on emitter E1 are conducted.
+At temperatures 40~K and below, PLE spectra are recorded by repeatedly scanning the resonant laser over the emitter’s transition and counting the emitted photons via the phonon sideband.
+The measurements at higher temperatures are acquired via the photoluminescence (PL) spectra collected under non-resonant excitation.
+Extracted phononic components from the linewidths are plotted in Fig.~\ref{fig:TDepCLine}\hyperlink{fig:TDepCLineL}{(a)}, and the broadening effect is illustrated in Fig.~\ref{fig:TDepCLine}\hyperlink{fig:TDepCLineL}{(b,c)}.
+Details of the data analysis are provided in Appendix~\ref{sec:ap_r2}.

-For the PLE measurements, at every temperature, 10 to 20 frequency scans (in each scan direction) are conducted and histogrammed together.
-Since different scanning directions may have hysteresis effects, these are considered as distinct data sets.
-Furthermore, the investigated emitter was subject to spectral hops.
-A double Lorentzian function is used to capture the two observed resonance positions.
-The two lines are separately analyzed and their linewidths are averaged.
-Autocorrelation measurements confirm the single-emitter nature (see supplementary sec.~\ref{sec:ap_g2}).

-The obtained linewidths are plotted in Fig.~\ref{fig:TDepCLine}.
-The displayed cubic fit uses all the data points, while the linear fit only considers the data points up to 16~K. This cutoff is determined by checking the goodness-of-fit value by adding data points and monitoring a maxima value (see supplementary sec.~\ref{sec:ap_r2}).
-For the cubic fit, the linewidth at 0~K is constrained to match the value extracted from the linear fit ($\sim200{\rm~MHz}$).

-Previous studies have shown that for group-IV color centers, the dominant phonon interactions occur with $E$-symmetric modes, for which single-phonon processes broaden the linewidth with a linear temperature dependence, whereas the two-phonon elastic processes exhibit a cubic scaling with temperature \cite{Jahnke2015NJP}.
-Based on these evidence, we assume that, for the measurements and analyses at ${T=4}$~K, the dephasing timescales are negligibly long compared to the orbital decays (within the linear regime of Fig.~\ref{fig:TDepCLine}).
-However, since the $\sim400{\rm~MHz}$ linewidth at 4~K is significantly broader than the lifetime-limited linewidth ($\sim35{\rm~MHz}$ \cite{Trusheim2020PRL}), a further test to validate this assumption is also included in the next section.
+The acquired data for both transitions are fitted to two models for separating the single-phonon and two-phonon regimes using a cutoff temperature.
+The broadened linewidths by single-phonon interactions are fit to the following equations based on the Boltzmann distribution \cite{Jahnke2015NJP, Wang2024PRL}: